 If I had to recommend one trail in Glacier National Park as “must-do”, it would be the Highline Trail hike.
-It takes you along the mountain side and alpine environments of Glacier NP with incredible stunning views.
+It takes you along the mountain side and alpine environments of Glacier National Park with incredible stunning views.
 And if you opt for the side trail, a view from above of a glacier.
 Seeing a glacier is one of the main reasons you came here right?

 About the Highline Trail Hike